-Whether its a hardware or a software product, the most important thing you must to consider of is an easy to use user interface.
-If you chose a product with hard to understand user interface, you would face difficulty in operating the product.
+Whether it’s a hardware or a software product, the most important thing you must consider is an easy-to-use user interface.
+If you chose a product with a hard-to-understand user interface, you would face difficulty in operating the product.

 And when it comes to choosing professional hardware or software such as a DAW then you must be aware of the user interface.
 A “hard to operate” user interface could break your time commitment.